A Bayesian prevalence-incidence mixture model for screening outcomes with misclassification: Introduction

 \section{Introduction}

 Screening and surveillance programs aim to detect diseases, such as cancer, at an early stage to improve treatment outcomes.
 Electronic health records (EHR) from these programs provide valuable insights into disease progression and can be used to optimize screening schedules, such as personalizing test frequency and timing.
-This study focuses on EHR from colorectal cancer (CRC) surveillance among individuals with elevated risk due to family history (section \ref{sec:dataintro}).
+This study focuses on EHR from colorectal cancer (CRC) surveillance among individuals with elevated risk due to family history (Section \ref{sec:dataintro}).
 These individuals undergo regular colonoscopies to detect and remove adenomas, which are precursors to CRC.
-Since individuals in this high risk group may develop adenomas more frequently and rapidly than the general population, estimating adenoma incidence time is critical to optimize surveillance. \\

-To this end, we develop a modeling framework with an accompanying \texttt{R} package called \texttt{BayesPIM}.
+Since individuals in this high risk group may develop adenomas more frequently and rapidly than the general population, estimating adenoma incidence time is critical to optimize surveillance.
+To this end, we develop a modelling framework with an accompanying \texttt{R} package called \texttt{BayesPIM}.
 Our model is a type of so-called prevalence-incidence mixture model (PIM) with a Bayesian estimation back-end.
 The class of PIM was first suggested by \citet{cheung_mixture_2017} and \citet{hyun_flexible_2017}.
 The primary goal of their PIM was to model time to incidence when the disease status is ascertained at irregularly spaced discrete points in time (interval censoring) and a part of the population can have the (pre-state) disease already at baseline (i.e., the point in time when an individual is first included in the study), which is called prevalence.
-This observation process was also present in the CRC EHR, because the CRC screening process led to interval censoring and individuals may have had adenomas already at inclusion into study; see section \ref{sec:dataintro}. \\
+This observation process was also present in the CRC EHR, because the CRC screening process led to interval censoring and individuals may have had adenomas already at inclusion into study; see Section \ref{sec:dataintro}. \\